woocommerce/woocommerce/plugins/woocommerce-admin/docker/wc-admin-wp-env/README.md

 `wp-env run composer composer install`

-You might also want to run `npm start` to watch your CSS and JS changes if you are working on the frontend.
+You might also want to run `pnpm start` to watch your CSS and JS changes if you are working on the frontend.

 You're now ready to develop!